ThiagoDallacqua/auth_web_component/README.md

 You also have to run your local frontend application from `localhost:3000`, as this has been added to the CORS exeption, and and add a proxy configuration for the `https://proxy-sever.herokuapp.com` api, as it will behave as if it were your own backend.
 On React you simple add a `"proxy": "https://proxy-sever.herokuapp.com"` to your `package.json`, if you are using `create-react-app` and that will do the trick.

-You can always have your own backend to play with or use the two "fake" backend that comes with this repo: `auth_web_component`, which works as the `<auth-component></auth-component>` own backend, and `proxy-server` which works as your application backend.
+You can always have your own backend to play with or use the two "fake" backend that comes with this repo: `auth-web-component-be`, which works as the `<auth-component></auth-component>` own backend, and `proxy-server` which works as your application backend.
 Then you change the `/config/express.js` file to add your `localhost` address to the cors.

 **In order to run both servers locally you also would have to [install mongo db](https://docs.mongodb.com/manual/administration/install-community/), all the configuration is already in place fo it to run locally.**